biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 4. Fast Food Education as exploitation (cons)
 	1. Questionable quality
 	2. May worsen equity problems
+		1. Digital divide
+		2. Socioeconomic barriers
+			1. Majority already have bachelor's degrees
 	3. Devaluation of local knowledge + cultural homogenization
-5. Cons summary: Vocationalism merely props up status quo
+5. Cons summary: Vocationalism merely props up status quo?
 6. Call-to-Action
 	1. [[Critical thinking and skill development are not mutually exclusive]]
+		1. The former is hard to teach through videos, which is what bootcamps (w/ people) are for.
+Sayang potential
 	2. [[The object of true education is to make people]]

 ## Writing